 The Land Transportation Office ("LTO") also issued Memorandum Circular No. RIB-2007-891 or the "Implementing Rules and Regulations in the Inspection and Registration of Auto-LPG Motor Vehicles."
 The Circular requires the device for the use of LPG as fuel by any motor vehicle to be installed only by the conversion/installing shop duly certified by the Bureau of Product and Standards ("BPS") of the Philippine Department of Trade and Industry ("DTI") under its Philippine Standards Certification Mark scheme.
-The conversion/installing shop.
+The converted vehicle shall be subjected to an annual maintenance and inspection by the BPS certified conversion/installing shop.
 The BPS certified conversion/installing shop shall issue a corresponding Certificate of Inspection and Maintenance Compliance.